18.9. Secure TCP/IP Connections with SSL

 member of the group that has access to those certificate and key files.

 If the data directory allows group read access then certificate files may need to be located outside of the data directory in order to conform to the security requirements outlined above.
 Generally, group access is enabled to allow an unprivileged user to backup the database, and in that case the backup software will not be able to read the certificate files and will likely error.

 If the private key is protected with a passphrase, the server will prompt for the passphrase and will not start until it has been entered.
-Using a passphrase by default disables the ability to change the server's SSL configuration without a server restart, but see ssl_passphrase_command_supports_reload.
+Using a passphrase also disables the ability to change the server's SSL configuration without a server restart.
 Furthermore, passphrase-protected private keys cannot be used at all on Windows.

 The first certificate in